If you need help completing your FAFSA, you can now schedule a FAFSA application virtual help session.

-The best way to complete the Free Application for Federal Student Aid (FAFSA) is early, and online.
+The best way to complete the Free Application for Federal Student Aid (FAFSA) is early and online.
 The FAFSA is primarily designed to assess eligibility for federal student aid, but many states and colleges also use the FAFSA to determine eligibility for nonfederal student aid funds.

 Remember that there are sometimes early deadlines for nonfederal student aid and that there is limited funding for some types of nonfederal student aid.
 Turning your FAFSA in early could earn you limited nonfederal aid funds that may not be available if you delay.
-Any errors you make when filling out the FAFSA could delay your application.
-This article highlights some common errors you should avoid when filling out the FAFSA and provides tips to help you fill out the application.

 Completing your taxes early will help you get a jump on the FAFSA because you'll need that information to complete the FAFSA.
 The IRS Data Retrieval tool can be used to pull accurate information directly from the IRS from taxes that have already been filed.